benkuper/Spout-AfterEffects/README.md

 - SpoutSender.aex should be placed in the Plug-ins folder of After Effects
 - If you get an error when starting AE, you should either place the 2 .dll files in the root folder of After Effects (the folder containing AfterFX.exe), or place them in a separate folder and add this folder to the PATH environment variable.
 - Once AE is loaded, the plugin start sharing as soon as you open a composition as with sender's name "AE".
-- Spout restarts a texture sharing each time you switch between compositions, it may break some receivers like FFGL (Resolume) which don't like having several texture sharing with the same sender name.
+- Spout restarts a texture sharing each time you switch between compositions or resize the current composition.
+It may break some receivers like FFGL (Resolume) which don't like having several texture sharing with the same sender name and different sizes.

 ### Notes
 - The plugin has been compiled against the After Effects CC SDK, and has not been tested with other versions than AE CC.